leanne63/redandblack/readme.txt

 Tags: dark, black, red, fluid-layout, responsive-layout, theme-options, editor-style, featured-images

 == Description ==
 This theme is all about red and black.
-Child pages appear in columns within their parent page, rather than as separate menu items.
-Two featured pages may be selected to appear on the "home" page.
+Child pages appear in columns under the text of their parent page, rather than as separate menu items.
+Up to two featured pages may be selected to as columns on the designated "front" page.

 * Mobile-first, Responsive Layout
 * Social Links